BlockstreamResearch/bip-frost-dkg/README.md

 class HostSeckeyError(ValueError)
 ```

-Raised if the length of a host secret key is not 32 bytes.
+Raised if the host secret key is invalid.

+This incluces the case that its length is not 32 bytes.

 #### SessionParams Tuples